person-al/person-al.github.io/_posts/2021-08-20-🗨️-the-best-way-to-predict-the-future-is-to-invent-it.md

 ---
+category: "\U0001F5E8️"
+date: 2021-08-20
+last_modified_at: null
 layout: post
-category: 🗨️
+tags: null
-title: 🗨️ The best way to predict the future is to invent it
+title: "\U0001F5E8️ The best way to predict the future is to invent it"
-date: 2021-08-20
-last_modified_at:
-tags:
 ---

 > Alan Kay, the celebrated computer scientist, put it memorably some 35 years ago: “The best way to predict the future is to invent it.”